Last revised on 01/11/2021

-- When you choose to participate in our promotions, events or contests, we collect the information that you use to register or enter.
+- When you choose to participate in our promotions, events or contests, we collect the data that you use to register or enter.

-- If you contact us, we collect the information you give us during the interaction.
+- If you contact us, we collect the data you give us during the interaction.
 Sometimes, we monitor or record these interactions for training purposes and to ensure a high quality of service.

 - Of course, we also process your chats with other members as well as the content you publish, as part of the operation of the services.

-In addition to the information you provide us directly, we receive information about you from others, including:
+In addition to the data you provide us directly, we receive information about you from others, including:

 Other users may provide information about you as they use our services.
-We may fx. collect information about you from other users if they contact us about you
+We may fx. collect data about you from other users if they contact us about you

 We may receive information about you from our partners, for instance where Soudfa ads are published on a partner's websites and platforms (in which case they may pass along details on a campaign's success).

-When you use our services, we collect information about which features you’ve used, how you’ve used them and the devices you use to access our services.
+When you use our services, we collect data about which features you've used, how you've used them and the devices you use to access our services.
 See below for more details:

-We collect information from and about the device(s) you use to access our services, including: Hardware and software information such as IP address, device ID and type, device-specific and apps settings and characteristics, app crashes, advertising IDs (such as Google’s AAID and Apple's IDFA, both of which are randomly generated numbers that you can reset by going into your device’ settings), browser type, version and language, operating system, time zones, identifiers associated with cookies or other technologies that may uniquely identify your device or browser (fx., IMEI/UDID and MAC address); Information on your wireless and mobile network connection, like your service provider and signal strength; Information on device sensors such as accelerometers, gyroscopes and compasses.
+We collect data from and about the device(s) you use to access our services, including: Hardware and software information such as IP address, device ID and type, device-specific and apps settings and characteristics, app crashes, advertising IDs (such as Google's AAID and Apple's IDFA, both of which are randomly generated numbers that you can reset by going into your device' settings), browser type, version and language, operating system, time zones, identifiers associated with cookies or other technologies that may uniquely identify your device or browser (fx., IMEI/UDID and MAC address); Data on your wireless on your wireless and mobile network connection, like your service provider and signal strength; Information on device sensors such as accelerometers, gyroscopes and compasses.